liflab/beepbeep-3-book/markdown/basic/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/QueueSourceUsage.java#L39)

 `QueueSource` is a simple processor that does only one thing.
 When it is created, it is given a list of events; from that point on, it will endlessly output these events, one by one, looping back at the beginning of the list when it reaches the end.
 The first two lines of the previous snippet create a new instance of `QueueSource`, and then give the list of events it is instructed to repeat (in this case, the events are integers).
+Graphically, this can be represented as follows:

+![A first example](QueueSourceUsage.png)

+As one can see, the `QueueSource` object is a special type of processor that has an output pipe, but no input pipe (that is, its input arity is zero).
+This means that it does not produce events based on the output produced by other processors; in other words, it is impossible to connect another processor into a `QueueSource` (or into any other processor of input arity zero, for that matter).
+Rather, output events are produced "out of thin air" --or more accurately, from a list of values that is given to the source when it instantiated.
+In the schema, this list is shown in the white rectangle that overlaps with the source's box.

 To collect events from a processor's output, one uses a special object called a [Pullable](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Pullable.html).
 The third instruction takes care of obtaining an instance of `Pullable` corresponding to `QueueSource`'s output.

-![A first example](QueueSourceUsage.png)

 A `Pullable` can be seen as a form of iterator over an output trace.
 It provides a method, called [pull()](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Pullable.html#pull()); each call to `pull()` asks the corresponding processor to produce one more output event.
 The loop in the previous code snippet amounts to calling `pull()` eight times.
 Since events handled by processors can be anything (Booleans, numbers, strings, sets, etc.), the method returns an object of the most generic type, i.e. `Object`.
 It is up to the user of a processor to know what precise type of event this return value can be cast into.
 In our case, we know that the `QueueSource` we created returns integers, and so we manually cast the output of `pull()` into objects of this type.